nottheswimmer/asyncrepo/README.md

   - Because CSVs have no natural pages, there is a page_size option that can be used to limit the number of rows returned per page.
 The default is 20.
 This allows you to load in some data without loading the entire file into memory.
-  - Because CSV rows have no natural primary key, the identifier defaults to the row index.
-You can change this by passing an identifier to the repository, which expects either the name of a column or a tuple of column names.
+  - Because CSV rows have no natural primary key, the id defaults to the row index.
+You can change this by passing an id to the repository, which expects either the name of a column or a tuple of column names.
 - `github.repos.Repos`
     - † May need additional work to mitigate rate limiting issues.